< Back to News

 For most businesses, real estate is the second biggest line item on their balance sheet after employee payroll.
 Signing a long-term lease at the height of the market could significantly impact a firm’s ability to compensate employees and recruit/retain, putting them at a competitive disadvantage to those who more appropriately time the market.
 The market growth over the last seven years underscores the need to be cautious about extending a lease longer than a few years.
 Navigating the waters of commercial real estate can be extremely complex.
 By utilizing a trusted tenant representative, you can ensure that all options will be considered, and that your best interests will be at the forefront at all times.

-Gavin Curtis is an executive vice president at Hughes Marino, a global corporate real estate advisory firm that exclusively represents tenants and buyers.
+Gavin Curtis is a senior managing director at Hughes Marino, a global corporate real estate advisory firm that specializes in representing tenants and buyers.
 Contact Gavin at 1-844-662-6635 or gavin@hughesmarino.com to learn more.

 hughes marino lease accounting changes and the challenges ahead